What Is a USP and Why Is It Important to Your School?February 11, 2019

 Working on your marketing strategy?
 Make sure you're focusing on inbound tactics.

 Knowing your school's USP means that you can easily stand out from your competition and capture your audience's attention.
 In conjunction with your school's digital marketing strategy, you can highlight your USP as a point of difference when guiding prospective parents through your enrolment process.

 When if comes to defining what your school's USP is, thinking about your school's ethos, extra curricular activities, community, or use of technology and software.
 Get creative and think outside the box about what sets your school apart.

 3. Generating demand

-Your unique marketing message will help you to create excitement and demand for enrolments to your school.
 Enrolments are an important goal, and a unique selling proposition can be a powerful way to help your school create interest, enquiries and even online enrolments.
-Push your USP message out through your marketing channels such as email, social media and networking and watch the demand for enrolments in your audience increase.
+Push your USP through your all of your marketing channels and watch the demand for enrolments in your audience increase.

 So how do you identify your unique selling proposition?